 - Community Options Enterprises maintain wholly owned entrepreneurial businesses that successfully integrate people with disabilities into the workforce, helping to overcome the barriers to working in community based settings.
-The business operations are Vaseful, a florist business in Edison, NJ; Presents of Mind, a gift shop based in Flanders, NJ; and The Daily Plan-It, a complete office, conference and copy center with four locations in New Jersey.
+The business operations are Vaseful, a florist with locations in Edison, and Princeton, NJ; Presents of Mind, a gift shop based in Flanders, NJ; and The Daily Plan-It, a complete office, conference and copy center with locations in New Jersey and Pennsylvania.

 Medical Day Programs:

 - Through its Red Ribbon Academy, Community Options provides medical, therapeutic and recreational supports that are people-centered for individuals with more severe and fragile medical disabilities.
 There are currently two Red Ribbon Academy locations in New Jersey.